-The ForexBrokers.com annual forex broker review (five years running) is the most cited in the industry.
+The ForexBrokers.com annual forex broker review (six years running) is the most cited in the industry.
 With over 50,000 words of research across the site, we spend hundreds of hours testing forex brokers each year.
-How we test.
+Here's how we test.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 65% and 82% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.